aukilabs/hagall-old/README.md

 Values can be overridden either by using a values file (the `-f` or `--values` flags) or by setting them on the command line using the `--set` flag.
 For more information, see the official [documentation](https://helm.sh/docs/helm/helm_install/).

 You must at least set the `config.HAGALL_PUBLIC_ENDPOINT` key for server registration to work.
+But depending on which ingress controller you use, you need to set `ingress.enabled=true`, `ingress.hosts[0].host=hagall.example.com` and so on.